2 Samuel 5:11–25 . . . Bible Study Summary with Videos and Questions

 David’s Many Wives (vv.
 13–16)

 13After he left Hebron, David took more concubines and wives in Jerusalem, and more sons and daughters were born to him.
-14These are the names of the children born to him there: Shammua, Shobab, Nathan, Solomon, 15Ibhar, Elishua, Nepheg, Japhia, 16Elishama, Eliada and Eliphelet (2 Samuel 5:13–16).
+14These are the names of the children born to him there: Shammua, Shobab, Nathan, Solomon, 15Ibhar, Elishua, Nepheg, Japhia, 16Elishama, Eliada and Eliphelet (2 Sam.
+5:13–16).

 David's "taking more wives" was in direct disobedience to Deuteronomy 17:17: He must not take many wives, or his heart will be led astray.
 He must not accumulate large amounts of silver and gold.
 Again, David sinned, this time by multiplying wives.
 Nevertheless, in spite of this sin, God continued to bless him with fertility because he was God's elect, and for the most part, God's obedient servant.
 Fortunately for us hearty servants of God, he doesn't cut off his blessings because his servants are less than perfect.

 Understandably, more wives likely brought about the creation of many more children.
-The author previously listed six sons born to David in Hebron (3:2–5); now he listed eleven more born to him in Jerusalem (vv.
+The author previously listed six sons born to David in Hebron (2 Sam.
+3:2–5); now he listed eleven more born to him in Jerusalem (vv.
 14–16).
 Certainly David (and everyone else) saw these many children as a sign of God blessing David and his many wives.
 However, most of the trouble that will come into his life will result from his relationships with women and children.
 It's often true that the seeds to our future trouble are sown in times of great success and prosperity.
 In some ways, David handled trials better than successes.

 It might be interesting to note that this is the first time in the Scriptures that concubines are mentioned in connection with David — it's also the only time that the phrase "concubines and wives" occurs in the Bible: The usual order is "wives and concubines" (19:5; 1 Kings 11:3; 2 Chronicles 11:21; Daniel 5:2–3, 23).
 By placing the word "concubines" in an introductory, emphatic position, the author is perhaps deploring David's proclivity as a typical Oriental monarch to attain attractive adornments such as a harem.
 In ancient times, a king's status was often measured in part by the size of his harem.